Day 1: Quito, Ecuador / Otavalo

 there's time to swim or snorkel off the beach with the resident sea lions.
 Snorkeling at Buccaneer Cove, which was once a refuge for British pirates, offers a glimpse of underwater rock formations, sea turtles, rays and reef sharks.
 If time allows, we’ll also visit Espumilla Beach, where we watch marine iguanas lounge while herons hunt for Sally Lightfoot crabs.

-Day 10: Santa Cruz—Carrion Point / Quito / Depart
+Day 10: Santa Cruz—Carrion Point / Mainland Ecuador / Depart

 Returning to Santa Cruz this morning, we visit Carrion Point, a sheltered lagoon on the north coast of the island at the entrance of Itabaca Channel.
 There is no place to land, so we snorkel or take a panga ride to explore the shimmering turquoise water and meet its inhabitants, including white-tipped reef sharks, rays